 The College of Veterinary Medicine will launch a $22 million renovation project this spring, with enthusiastic support from members of Cornell University’s Board of Trustees.
-The initiative enables the College to sustain its class size at 102 and sets the stage for an additional increase that will stabilize Cornell’s class size at about 120 students per year.
+The initiative enables the College to sustain its class size at 102 and sets the stage for an additional increase that will stabilize Cornell’s pre-clinical class size at about 120 students per year.
 Construction, which is expected to begin in early 2013, will conclude in the summer of 2015, in time to welcome students entering that fall.

 “Expanding Cornell’s class size is essential if Cornell is to maintain its academic impact on the profession,” said Michael I. Kotlikoff, Austin O. Hooey Dean of Veterinary Medicine.
 “Cornell’s program is one of the most rigorous in the nation, but our graduates are increasingly a minority in the profession as Cornell currently has the smallest class size of schools ranked in the top tier.
 This initiative will increase access for New York State students, maximize the capacity of our outstanding teaching hospital, support a greater than $2 billion animal health industry in New York, and enable much needed renovation of our main teaching facility that was built in 1957.”

 The expansion project is part of the College’s master plan that was completed in 2009 and seeks to look forward, creating unified spaces, a sense of purpose and place for our students, an appropriate demonstration venue for the many educational and scientific meetings held at the College (including the New York State Veterinary Conference, an annual conference presented by Cornell and the New York State Veterinary Medical Society), gender-appropriate facilities, and enhanced security.